Spain's Economy Minister says he is right man for Eurogroup job

-SANTANDER, Spain Spain's record on turning around its shrinking economy to become one of the fastest-growing in the euro zone should count when choosing the chair of the currency bloc's finance ministers, candidate Economy Minister Luis de Guindos said on Tuesday.
+SANTANDER, Spain, June 16 Spain's record on turning around its shrinking economy to become one of the fastest-growing in the euro zone should count when choosing the chair of the currency bloc's finance ministers, candidate Economy Minister Luis de Guindos said on Tuesday.

 De Guindos has formally applied for the job but faces a tough task ousting the incumbent, Dutch Finance Minister Jeroen Dijsselbloem, who has said he will seek a fresh term of two and a half years when his current mandate ends in July.